Simple Tips for

 Beware momma, the list is bound to get long!

 Think about your list.
-Look it over and evaluate where you are.
+Look it over and evaluate.

 Do you have 25 things written down?
 Or is it more like 100?

 Evaluate your standings.
 Weed out the unnecessary tasks that have snuck their way onto your list.
-Then, figure out how long you might need to accomplish what’s left.
+Then, figure out how long you might need to accomplish what’s left over.
 Also, take some time to decide if you are going to need help completing it!

 Plan your attack.